sparkflows/sparkflows-docs/docs/aws/file-watcher.rst

 Configure AWS S3 bucket to generate events
 ------------------------------------------

-Configure the AWS S3 bucket to send events for the new files coming in to AWS SQL queue.
+Configure the AWS S3 bucket to send events for the new files coming in to AWS SQS queue.

+Below, it looks for the new files with prefix of ``events`` and suffix of ``_SUCCESS``.

 .. figure:: ../_assets/aws/file-watcher-s3-events.png
    :alt: S3 Events